-VoIP systems provide small businesses increased flexibility.
-In a small business the role of a staff member may vary particularly for start-ups in terms of changes to working locations.
+VoIP systems provide small businesses with increased flexibility.
+In a small business, the role of a staff member may vary particularly for start-ups in terms of changes to working locations.
 For example, some days they need to be in the office or travelling for remote work.
 A hosted solution allows for work to be done anywhere as long as there is an internet connection.

-VoIP phone systems is full of rich features that are inaccessible within traditional phone lines.
+VoIP phone systems are full of rich features that are inaccessible within traditional phone lines.
 One notable feature is video conferencing and the ability to meet virtually.
 This has been immensely important with the rise of COVID-19 and making your small business more 'future-proof.'
 Meaning that small businesses can host international meetings and conferences with ease.
 Other useful VoIP features are call forwarding, hunt groups, auto attendants and much more.

 Most importantly, moving to a hosted solution is more cost-effective compared to traditional landlines regardless of company size.
 This is due to installation and maintenance being covered by the hosted provider.
 Furthermore, there are also big savings in regards to call costs with international calls costing considerably less compared to being made on a traditional phone.

 Making the switch.